Click here to register or login to the forum

 We would love you to join our forum.
 Once you have joined the TWG on the membership system,

-you can click here to register on the forum.
+you can click here to register or login to the forum.
 When you register you will need to enter your EES number.
 (You will find this when you log into the membership system).

 Please allow the Secretariat 24 hours to activate your forum registration.
 Once this has been done you will receive an email to confirm and a link to access the forum.